szabgab/pydigger.com/README.md

   Download the zip file to a temp directory try to unzip the file and move it to the central directory.

-* Parse the requirements after downloading the file
-* Show the reverse dependencies, that is modules that depend on the current module
 * It seems sometimes we have entries in the RSS feed that don't have the 'releases' field updated yet.
 I wonder if I should include them in the database anyway?
   (They won't have an 'upload_time' either.)
 Maybe the entry should be included, using the PubDate as upload_time and then there should be a separate run that will go over all the entries with recent upload_time and if they don't have a 'download_url' then check them again.

-* Check what are all the errors of packages without releases?

 * We might need to change the processing and update strategy so we won't rewrite the whole document every time, but we will update it.